 The problem with working full-time running a literary press, being a writer, having a husband, and raising a daughter, is I am too busy to take advantage of a lot of the greatest literary events and writers spaces that Portland now offers.
 Still, those I am about to list have major buzz.

-Back Fence PDX, a bimonthly reading series hosted by the Mission Theater (1624 NW Glisan Street) in southeast Portland, is the kissing cousin to San Francisco’s Porchlight Storytelling Series and New York City’s Moth Mainstage.
-Each event features seven performers who tell true, unmemorized, original-to-the-stage ten-minute stories based on a theme.
+Back Fence PDX, a reading series hosted by the Curious Comedy Theater (5225 NE Martin Luther King Jr Boulevard) in northeast Portland, is the kissing cousin to San Francisco’s Porchlight Storytelling Series and New York City’s Moth Mainstage.
+Their Russian Roulette shows feature six performers who tell true, unmemorized, original-to-the-stage five-minute stories based on a prompt chosen that night.

-The Independent Publishing Resource Center (917 SW Oak Street, #218), upstairs from Reading Frenzy, is one of the only nonprofit self-publishing centers of its kind anywhere in the world.
+The Independent Publishing Resource Center (318 SE Main Street, #155), upstairs from Reading Frenzy, is one of the only nonprofit self-publishing centers of its kind anywhere in the world.
 I am so impressed with their program I actually give them money, and I don’t give money to anyone but the Humane Society and the Antioch Review.
 It offers access to workspace and tools to aid in the production and distribution of zines, comics, hand-bound books, and artwork.
-This includes computer workstations for writing, scanning, graphic design, and desktop publishing; high-speed Internet access for research and networking purposes; two copiers; five tabletop letterpresses; a Bind-Fast 5 perfect-binding machine; and various other tools for creating and binding publications.
-They also have two art galleries and one of the nation’s largest circulating zine libraries.
-In twelve years they’ve provided services to twenty-three thousand Oregonian members through their facilities, workshops, and outreach programs.
+This includes computer workstations for writing, scanning, graphic design, and desktop publishing; two copiers; five tabletop letterpresses; a Bind-Fast 5 perfect-binding machine; and various other tools for creating and binding publications.
+They also have one of the nation’s largest circulating zine libraries.
+In twenty years they’ve provided services to approximately thirty thousand people through their facilities, workshops, and outreach programs.

-Attic Institute, named for the large attic space it inhabits at 4232 SE Hawthorne Boulevard, was founded in 1999 by poet David Biespiel as the Attic Writer’s Workshop and has since become a “nexus for a vibrant community, where writers have developed literary friendships, seeded collaborations, writing groups, and magazine start-ups.”
-The Attic offers local and online writing workshops taught by Portland authors such as Karen Karbo, Cheryl Strayed, Matthew Dickman, and—through a partnership with Western Oregon University—classes for creative writing teachers.
+Attic Institute, named for the large attic space it inhabits at 4232 SE Hawthorne Boulevard, was founded in 1999 by poet David Biespiel as the Attic Writers’ Workshop and has since become a “nexus for a vibrant community, where writers have developed literary friendships, seeded collaborations, writing groups, and magazine start-ups.”
+The Attic offers writing workshops that have been taught by Portland authors such as Karen Karbo, Cheryl Strayed, Matthew Dickman, and—one-on-one consultations for writers through their Individual Consult Group.